 Audi's next electric car has been spied.

-The car is a more rakish, style-conscious alternative to the current e-tron crossover SUV, to be known as the e-tron Sportback.
-We'll see it later this year as a 2020 model.
+The car is a more rakish, style-conscious alternative to the current E-tron crossover SUV, to be known as the E-tron Sportback.
+We'll see it unmasked this November at the Los Angeles Auto Show, suggesting that it will be a 2020 model year arrival.

 Audi previewed the design with a concept of the same name rolled out in 2017.
 Judging by the prototype in our latest spy shots, the production version will stay true to the design of the concept though some details like the lights and front fascia have been simplified.